Sherry Bread Recipe

 ENJOY..!

 If you make this dish, why not post a photo and tag me on your social media @anniebspain.
-I am really missing people eating in my kitchen.
 I’d love to see photos of you making and enjoying my dishes, and hearing how you get on.

 Red wine bread